 ABA involves a structured environment, predictable routines, individualized treatment, transition and aftercare planning, and significant family involvement.
 ABA attempts to increase skills related to behavioral deficits and reduce behavioral excesses including eliminating barriers to learning.
 Behavioral deficits may occur in the areas of communication, social and adaptive skills, but are possible in other areas as well.
 Examples of deficits may include: a lack of expressive language, inability to request items or actions, limited eye contact with others and inability to engage in age-appropriate self-help skills such as tooth brushing or dressing.
-Examples of behavioral excesses may include, but are not limited to physical aggression, property destruction, elopement, self-stimulatory behavior, self-injurious behavior and vocal stereotypy.
+Examples of behavioral excesses may include, but are not limited to: physical aggression, property destruction, elopement, self-stimulatory behavior, self-injurious behavior and vocal stereotypy.

 During initial assessment, target symptoms are identified.
-A treatment plan is developed that identifies the core deficits and if aberrant activities are present, would include designated interventions intended to address these deficits and behaviors and achieve individualized goals.
-Prior approval is required for ABA and related services according to the benefit provisions listed in the Service Benefit Plan brochure.
-Treatment plans and relevant medical records, including assessments and evaluations are reviewed for medical necessity (defined below) at least twice annually to allow re-assessment and to document treatment progress.
+A treatment plan is developed that identifies the core deficits and aberrant behaviors, and includes designated interventions intended to address these deficits and behaviors and achieve individualized goals.
+Treatment plans are usually reviewed for medical necessity (defined below) twice annually (frequency dependent upon the controlling state mandate) to allow re-assessment and to document treatment progress